shresth20/ai_virtual_assistant/README.md

 Gemini, the best way to directly access Google AI.
 I'm trained on large amounts of publicly available data and I can communicate and generate human-like text in response to a wide range of questions.

+Ollama AI:

+Ollama is an open-source framework that allows you to run large language models (LLMs) on your own computer.
+This means you can interact with these powerful AI models without needing to rely on cloud services or specific hardware.

 Spotify Web Automation :

 Control your music playback on Spotify without manual intervention.